Project Papillon is an ethical clothing brand hoping to rehabilitate prisoners through fashion

 Orange really is the new Black with Finnish brand Project Papillon.
-The fashion label has evolved through an unorthodox collaboration with a correctional institution, allowing for the creation of a distinctive lifestyle brand while offering inmates purposeful work on their road to rehabilitation.
+The ethical fashion label has evolved through an unorthodox collaboration with a correctional institution, allowing for the creation of a distinctive lifestyle brand while offering inmates purposeful work on their road to rehabilitation.

 Like the clothing and accessories made by a similar project, Project Pieta, every article has genuine story behind it, giving it character and substance that makes it more than just a piece of clothing.

-With 9% of America’s entire population in prison at any given moment, and with the rise of prison based TV shows like Orange is the New Black, incarceration, law and human rights are more topical now than ever.
+With around 9% of America’s entire population in prison at any given moment, and with the rise of prison based TV shows like Orange is the New Black, incarceration, law and human rights are more topical now than ever.

-For more information, please click here: www.projectpapillon.com
+For more information, please see: www.projectpapillon.com

 For more on the ethics of fashion brands made in prison, please click here.